jkshah6/Digital-Music-Store-Analysis-Using-SQL/README.md

 # Digital-Music-Store-Analysis-Using-SQL

-Title : Digital Music Store Analysis
+# Objective :

-Objective : This project is about examine dataset with SQL and help store understand its business growth by answering problems.
+This project is about examine dataset with SQL and help store understand its business growth by answering problems.

-Database and Tool :
+# Database and Tool :

 Google Big query